 Dustin Eplee has been tinkering and thinking big since he was a boy.
 The Montgomery County native built a small hot-air balloon that “actually worked” for a puppet show at the vacation bible school he worked at growing up, and for a middle school eco-fair, the project he built was too big to get through the school’s doors.

-“They changed the rules and implemented a weight limit after I presented my project,” says Eplee, who went on to graduate from Penn State University witha degree in architectural engineering.
+“They changed the rules and implemented a weight limit after I presented my project,” says Eplee, who went on to graduate from Penn State University with

 Now, it’s Eplee who’s changing the rules.
 For one, at 29 years old, he’s already CEO of his second company while he works practically full-time for State College’s premiere architectural engineering firm, Burt Hill.
 Moreover, Eplee’s entrepreneurial spirit and passion for the environment make him one of Pennsylvania’s brightest energy stars.
 The product he co-invented, the Energy Wall (TM), plans to put fresher, cleaner and less costly air into residential and commercial buildings.
 Eplee has also motivated (or inspired) friends and family to help him bootstrap his endeavor, a clear signal that Eplee is already a leader in Pennsylvania’s rapidly growing clean energy sector.